-- Cossinia Australiana.
+- Cossinia australiana.

 - Decaspermum struckoilicum.

-- Samadera bidwillii.

 - Collared delma (Delma torquata).

-- Koala (Phascolarctos cinereus).

 - Black-faced monarch (Monarcha melanopsis).

 - Oriental cuckoo (Cuculus optatus).

 - Satin flycatcher (Myiagra cyanoleuca).

 Potential impacts as a result of the Project on relevant MNES and biodiversity more broadly were determined (Section 8.0).
 Numerous sources of both direct and indirect impact were identified, with the greatest risk to MNES considered likely to occur during the construction phase as a result of vegetation clearing and associated habitat loss.
 Other potential impacts identified include wind turbine collision-based impacts (including direct collision, barotrauma and barrier effects), exacerbation of biosecurity risks and disturbance from indirect impacts such as noise, light and dust.